gromacs/gromacs/python_packaging/README.md

 For additional discussion on packaging and distribution, see https://redmine.gromacs.org/issues/2896

+## Sample MD extension code

+`sample_restraint` is a subtree containing a complete CMake project for building pluggable GROMACS MD extensions for execution through gmxapi.
+Up to and including version 0.0.7 of the sample code, the sub-project lived at https://github.com/kassonlab/sample_restraint/ and was supported by GROMACS 2019.

+The GROMACS repository becomes the upstream source for the sample code for GROMACS releases 2020 and higher.
+Refer to [README.md](sample_restraint/README.md) in `python_packaging/sample_restraint` for more information.

+To use a plugin based on the sample restraint, you will need to build and install the gmxapi Python package (above).

+**todo** CookieCutter repo for easy forking.

 ## Docker and Travis-CI testing

 **TODO: Migrate to Jenkins-based CI as Docker infrastructure becomes available.**